illinois/clickin/CONTRIBUTING.md

 6. Comment on any open issue to claim it, and begin developing!

 ## To run on your machine
-1. Run the server using `python3 server.py`
+1. Run the backend using `python3 server.py` in the `server/` directory
 2. Run the webapp in your browser using `npm start`

 ## Reporting bugs and suggesting new features